Rayonier’s forest rangers are like warriors primed for battle during fire season.

 Patrick Hughes, based in our Coastal Resource Unit in Yulee, Florida, spends March through August watching the weather, communicating with local firefighters and taking preventative measures wherever Rayonier land appears vulnerable.
 His tractor and radio are always close by, just in case.

-Throughout our ownership, we rely on forest rangers to prevent fires on are land and our neighbors’ land.
+Throughout our ownership, we rely on forest rangers to prevent fires on our land and our neighbors’ land.
 Their first job when they survey a stand of trees is not to see the trees at all, but to see the fuel around them -- the dry brush, undergrowth, and other risk factors that could feed a fire.

 The team creates “fire breaks” and “fire lines,” using tractors to clear wide trenches, eliminating fuel for a fire and making it less likely to spread past the trenches.
 When it’s prudent to do so, they also take the lead in controlled burns, putting fire to work by burning off potential fuels in smaller, carefully-monitored burns in select portions of Rayonier’s forests.